-Company ISIN

-Macro Economic Sector Consumer Discreti 0030/

-Sector Consumer Durable · ·

-Industry Consumer Durable

-Reporting Frameworks BRR

-Report Assured 0

-Analyst Reco Buy

-Score % Engagement Area Engagement Theme GHG emissions reported

-E 7 50% Carbon footprint, Traceability, Emission Reduction plan exists

-s 6 75% DEI strategy

-G 8 89% Gender diversity

-ESG 21 68% Innovation strategy

-Products services with Environmental or Social objectives

-Board Oversight

-Type of engagement Meeting

-Engagement Rationale The company has a a focus on providing new product features using innovation, with a focus on product safety.
-The company has obtained

-certifications for N ADF verities from FSC, CAR B Certification Grade, emission zer o.
+Company ISIN Macro Economic Sector Consumer Discreti 0030/ Sector Consumer Durable · · Industry Consumer Durable Reporting Frameworks BRR Report Assured 0 Analyst Reco Buy Score % Engagement Area Engagement Theme GHG emissions reported E 7 50% Carbon footprint, Traceability, Emission Reduction plan exists s 6 75% DEI strategy G 8 89% Gender diversity ESG 21 68% Innovation strategy Products services with Environmental or Social objectives Board Oversight Type of engagement Meeting Engagement Rationale The company has a a focus on providing new product features using innovation, with a focus on product safety.
+The company has obtained certifications for N ADF verities from FSC, CAR B Certification Grade, emission zer o.
 It reports 60% of costs are attributed to raw materials.
-And the

-company reports 1 .5% of its raw material is i mported.
+And the company reports 1 .5% of its raw material is i mported.
 The company does have t basic/generic disclosure on sustainable raw material sourcing.
-The

-y, and information of biodiversity impact of operations.
-Based on the

-global industry pe er set, companies with ov er 50% of assets (2020) based in th e U.S. or Europe had at least 60% of their products externally certified

-to sustainable sou urcing practices e.g., Fores t Stewardship Council (FSC) or Prog ramme for the Endorsement of Forest Certification (PEFC).
-Currently, th

-company has certif fications for its MDF varie ties only.
-The company is lacking q juantitative disclosure on its carbon footprint, safety metrics, and wat

-usage.

-- or and being dependent on a produ uct with bio diversity impacts some of the best practices of responsible

-operations include

-products on sustainable s ourcing practices

-2. Traceability of ra /

-/fragile or ecologically sensitive a ireas

-- th regard to land use and

-loans they have in 22.
-On remuneration, while the rat by related parties and high managerial remuneration.
-On related part io seems to be high, financial performance has been good and hence
+The y, and information of biodiversity impact of operations.
+Based on the global industry peer set, companies with over 50% of assets (2020) based in the U.S. or Europe had at least 60% of their products externally certified to sustainable sou urcing practices e.g., Fores t Stewardship Council (FSC) or Prog ramme for the Endorsement of Forest Certification (PEFC).
+Currently, th company has certifications for its MDF varieties only.
+The company is lacking quantitative disclosure on its carbon footprint, safety metrics, and water Usage.
+Reing involved in the "forest products" sector and being dependent on a product with his diversity impacts some of the best practices of responsible Being involved in the "forest products" sector and being dependent on a product with bio diversity impacts some of the best practices of responsible operations include 1.
+Certification of products on sustainable sourcing practices ourcing practices 2.
+Traceability of ra / /fragile or ecologically sensitive a ireas - th regard to land use and On Governance front key issues in the past pertained to high loans/ advances by related parties and high managerial remuneration.
+On related party loans they have improved significantly in FY22.
+On remuneration, while the ratio seems to be high, financial performance has been good and hence no specific engagement is needed on this front.
 Engagement Outcomes disclose on its car company only harv the country (Gabor material pricing ris bon emissions and strate vests plantation timber.
 It n).
 Previously, the compan sk, the company highlight gies on a reduction plan shortly af s exposure to imported timber is co y has had exposure to Myanmar.
 Th ed normal fluctuation from farmers strategic material issues to the business.
 The company plans to fter.
 Based on the information provided by the IR representative the oncentrated in a single geography due to a structural scheme offered b ne company has recorded a impairment loss for asset in Gabon.
 On ray s shifting to cash crops, with a favourable ROI.
-We have requested the tion on sustainable sourcing of products, traceability and biodiversity

-Engagement Milestones · · · · · · · · · · · · · · · · · · · d the company to conside iodiversity impacts. r reporting data on raw material in nport exposure, certification on sustainable sourcing of products,
+We have requested the tion on sustainable sourcing of products, traceability and biodiversity Engagement Milestones · · · · · · · · · · · · · · · · · · · d the company to conside iodiversity impacts. r reporting data on raw material in nport exposure, certification on sustainable sourcing of products, TBC Next steps

-TBC

-Next steps